According to the Center for Disease Control and Prevention, there are

 - Learn how to use a fire extinguisher using the PASS system.

-- There are four classes of fire.
+- There are five classes of fire.
 Make sure you use the right kind of extinguisher for the fire you are attempting to fight.